fsislaben/stats_crash_course/pages/p-value.md

 Ok that sounds good and all, but what does this actually mean in practice?

-# P-value interpretation example
+# P-value interpretation examples

+## P-values and coins:
+Let's start with a basic example.
+We buy a coin from a magic shop that claims to a biased coin and we want to find out if the claims are true.
+We know that a fair coin has a 50/50 chance of returning either heads or tails.
+So we decide to flip our coin 100 times and record the number of heads and tails the coin returns.

+To determine if this is a fair coin, we decided to use a chi-square goodness of fit test.

+The null hypothesis in this scenario is that sample data matches the expected distribution (in this case 50/50).
+The alternative hypothesis is that the sample does NOT match the expected distribution.

+We apply the chi-square test and recover a p-value of < 0.05.
+This means the probability of recovering the results we did under the assumption that the expected (fair) distribution is 50/50 is < 5%.

+Therefore we can reject the null hypothesis and conclude that our data does not match the expected distribution.

+# P-values and dogs:
+Now, let's try a more complex example.
-Let's suppose you posed this research question: "Do chihuahuas that eat beef weigh the same as chihuahuas that eat chicken, assuming they are consuming the same amount of the respective protein?"
+Suppose I have the following research question: "Do chihuahuas that eat beef weigh the same as chihuahuas that eat chicken, assuming they are consuming the same amount of the respective protein?"

-First we gathered two samples, one from a population of chihuahuas that have been fed a strictly chicken based diet since birth and one from a population that have been fed a strictly beef based diet.
+First we gathered two samples: 1) masses from a population of chihuahuas that have been fed a strictly chicken based diet since birth and 2) masses from a population that have been fed a strictly beef based diet.
-We then perform a T-test between the mass of the two samples and recover a p-value of < 0.05.
+We then perform a T-test between the masses of the two samples.

-Now, how do we interpret this result?
-Following the assumptions made in a T-test, the null hypothesis states that there is no significant difference in the mean weight between the two populations in question.
+The null hypothesis in this scenario is that the means between the two groups are the same.
+The alternative hypothesis in this scenario is that the means between two groups are different.

+We recover a p-value of < 0.05.

+Conceptually, what does this mean?
+Bear with me here because the following explanation is going to get a little abstract.
+Our null hypothesis in this cases is the representation of an imaginary population that is normally distributed that contains both of our samples.
+If we were to randomly draw samples from this imaginary population, what are the odds that we recovered both of our samples the way we recovered them in our actually sampling.

-In other words, is there a good chance that both of these samples could have been blindly drawn from the SAME population?
+In other words, is there a good chance that that we could have recovered this exact sampling scheme if they both existed in a the same normally distributed population?

-In this case, the p-value indicates to us that the probability is < 5% that our two samples deviate from the scenario where there is no significant difference in the mean
+In this case, the answer to that question is: there is a < 5% chance that we could have recovered our sampling scheme if both of our chihuahua groups existed in the same, normally distributed, population.

+Therefore we can reject the null hypothesis and conclude that the mean mass between our two chihuahua groups are NOT the same.